Einkorn Pizza Dough

 1. Hey there!
 So I am just getting into milling my own flour and want to make recipes with Einkorn.
 Your website has already been so helpful.
 Just curious…have you make the pizza crust with freshly milled Einkorn before?
 I know I will have to use your conversion chart for it but curious if you have made it with freshly milled Einkorn and how it turned out.
 Thank you!!

 1. I haven’t tested this recipe with freshly milled flour, but here’s what to expect: Freshly milled flour contains the whole grain, including bran and germ, which can reduce water absorption and make the gluten more delicate.
-You’ll likely need slightly less liquid (about 10–15%) and a short rest after mixing 15-20 minutes to help absorb the liquid.
+You’ll likely need slightly more liquid (about 5-10%) and a short rest after mixing 15-20 minutes to help absorb the liquid.
 Dough may tear more easily and rise a little less than all-purpose einkorn — that’s normal.
-If the dough seems very slack and sticky, a further small reduction in liquid may be necessary.
+The dough may feel slack and sticky, but should firm up after resting.
 Each mill produces slightly different flour textures so it may take time to learn how your specific mill and grind may affect recipes.
 I hope that helps!

 1. Thank you so much!
 This is helpful for sure.
 Sounds like I have some trial and error ahead of me! 🤪